salmanfrds/Web-App-Project/README.md

 ## 🔧 Features and Functionalities

-- **User Authentication**: Register, login, and role-based access.
+- **User Authentication**: Users can register, log in to their accounts, and log out securely.
-- **CRUD Operations**: Users can create, read, update, and delete [your main content, e.g., blog posts, tasks, etc.].
+- **Create**: Users can add a new activity entry to their personal list.
-- **Admin Dashboard**: Manage users, view analytics, and moderate content.
+- **Read**: Users can view a list of their activities and see detailed information for each entry.
-- **Responsive Design**: Accessible on both desktop and mobile devices.
+- **Update**: Users can edit the details of any existing activity entry, Also editing their personal information in the Account.
-- **Search and Filter**: Find data quickly using search and category filters.
+- **Delete**: Users can either mark an activity as done or permanently delete it from their list.
-- **Notifications**: Inform users about changes or updates in real-time.
+- **Dashboard**: Manage users, view analytics, and moderate content, and search.

 ## 🗃️ Entity-Relationship Diagram (ERD)